Vluuks/AndroidPractice/Week3/Lab/README.md

 ## Wrapping it up
 The adapter sees a lot of use in various apps, not just in this course.
 A lot of apps use lists of items, whether horizontally, vertically or on a grid.
 The items shown in the adapter can contain all kinds of view: text, images, buttons, checkboxes, etc. Different variations of adapters exist, but the basic principles are the same.

 Adapters can be used to render lists of custom objects, like the `Student` object, which requires you to create your custom adapter class and define the contents of the method that generates each row.
-In this tutorial, we saw what an adapter and list container do behind the scenes, using a plain Java example.
+In this tutorial, we saw what an adapter and list printer do behind the scenes, using a plain Java example.

-The tasks boil down to iterating over the list, which is handled by the list container, and rendering the correct contents, which is handled by the adapter.
-The adapter and the container are strongly connected, because the container dictates what items need to be shown and thus what items should be created by the adapter.
+The tasks boil down to iterating over the list, which is handled by the list printer, and rendering the correct contents, which is handled by the adapter.
+The adapter and the printer are strongly connected, because the printer dictates what items need to be shown and thus what items should be created by the adapter.

 You are encouraged to discuss the purpose of the code with others (without completely spoiling the answer of course) and asking the TA's if in doubt!
 Adapters are a recurring topic in the course so a good understanding of them will go a long way!